code4recovery/12-step-meeting-list-feedback-enhancement/README.txt

 = What version of the 12 Step Meeting List plugin is required? =

-Version 3.12 or later.
+Version 3.19 or later.

-= Is there a way to un-hide the Contact Information fields on the Additional Group Information portion of the form? =
+= Is there a way to un-hide the hidden Contact Information fields on the Additional Group Information portion of the form? =

-Add this to your (child) theme’s functions.php.

-		$tsml_hide_contact_information = false;
+On the Meetings/Settings admin page set the Contact Visibility dropdown to Public.

 == Screenshots ==